rduo1009/vocab-tuister-build/macos/README.md

-# Build tools for macOS
+# Build resources for macOS

 These are needed because fat (multi-arch) binaries are needed to create a universal macOS binary.